-As the main reason for entering the SLEEP or IDLE Mode is to keep the current consumption of the device to as low a value as possible, perhaps only in the order of several micro-amps except in the IDLE1 Mode, there are other considerations which must also be taken into account by the circuit designer if the power consumption is to be minimised.
+As the main reason for entering the SLEEP or IDLE Mode is to keep the current consumption of the device to as low a value as possible, perhaps only in the order of several micro-amps except in the IDLE1 and IDLE2 Mode, there are other considerations which must also be taken into account by the circuit designer if the power consumption is to be minimised.
 Special attention must be made to the I/O pins on the device.
 All high-impedance input pins must be connected to either a fixed high or low level as any floating input pins could create internal oscillations and result in increased current consumption.
-This also applies to the device which has different package types, as there may be unbonbed pins.
+This also applies to the device which has different package types, as there may be unbonded pins.
 These must either be setup as outputs or if setup as inputs must have pull-high resistors connected.

 Care must also be taken with the loads, which are connected to I/O pins, which are setup as outputs.
 These should be placed in a condition in which minimum current is drawn or connected only to external circuits that do not draw current, such as other CMOS inputs.
-Also note that additional standby current will also be required if the configuration options have enabled the LXT or LIRC oscillator.
+Also note that additional standby current will also be required if the LIRC oscillator has enabled.

-In the IDLE1 Mode the system oscillator is on, if the system oscillator is from the high speed oscillator, the additional standby current will also be perhaps in the order of several hundred microamps.
+In the IDLE1 and IDLE2 Mode the high speed oscillator is on, if the peripheral function clock source is derived from the high speed oscillator, the additional standby current will also be perhaps in the order of several hundred micro-amps.